 Selected faculty share their experiences on a variety of teaching topics over lunch.
 These sessions are co-sponsored with the Teaching, Learning, and Assessment Center (TLAC) for both online and face-to-face educators.

-During the 2014-2015 academic year, the Office of Distance Education partnered with the Teaching, Learning, and Assessment Center to run the Utilizing Flipped Instruction in Blended Courses Initiative.
+During the 2014-2015 academic year, Distance Education partnered with the Teaching, Learning, and Assessment Center to run the Utilizing Flipped Instruction in Blended Courses Initiative.
 A selected cohort of faculty developed and applied flipped classroom instructional strategies for a blended course environment.